gustsu/simple-gulp-boilerplate/README.md

     │
     ├── dist                    # Minified and Transpiled Files │   ├── scripts             # All JS Files
-    │   ├── styles              # All SCSS Files
+    │   ├── styles              # All CSS Files
     └── ...

 ## Available Commands